fp7mplane/protocol-ri/doc/protocol-spec.md

 sending an exception message.
-While the taxonomy of error messages is at this time left up to each individual component, given the weakly imperative nature of the mPlane protocol, exceptions should be used sparingly, and only to notify components and clients of errors which may require external human intervention to correct.
+While the taxonomy of error messages is at this time left up to each individual component, given the weakly imperative nature of the mPlane protocol, exceptions should be used sparingly, and only to notify components and clients of errors with the mPlane infrastructure itself.

+It is generally presumed that diagnostic information about errors which may require external human intervention to correct will be logged at each component; the mPlane exception facility is not intended as a replacement for logging facilities such as syslog.

 Specifically, components in component-initiated workflows should not use the exception mechanism for common error conditions (e.g.,